openstack-archive/turbo-hipster/doc/source/intro.rst

 Turbo Hipster is a gearman worker designed to run tests using zuul as the gearman client.
-It is primarily aimed at running openstack continuous integration tests but can be used to automate any tests with zuul.
+It is primarily aimed at running openstack continuous integration tests against pre-existing datasets but can be used to automate any tests with zuul.

 Overview
 --------